DON'T LOOK BACK

 Kourtney Bell’s performance is one of sheer strength and power; how did you come to cast Kourtney in the role?

-Hollywood is making some significant strides, but for some reason, when you talk about diversity, people still get this weird knee-jerk reaction.
+You know, representation is something that I’ve been fighting for throughout my entire career.
+When I wrote the story for Final Destination Two, I wrote the lead character, Kimberly, as an African-American.
+I knew the first movie lacked representation.
+But for some reason, when you talk about diversity, people still get this weird knee-jerk reaction.
 I guess people need to understand that when you send out a casting call for a role, especially a leading man or woman, the default that every casting person has in their head is still a white actor or actress.
-So, in every one of my films, we’ve never had a person of colour submitted for a leading male or female role.
-It’s like that’s just not the default setting for who they offer.
-And even when you send out a casting notice that says open to all ethnicities, 99% of the submissions will be white actors and actresses.
+So, in every one of my films, we’ve never had a person of colour submitted for a leading male or female role; it’s like that’s just not the default setting, and even when you send out a casting notice that says open to all ethnicities, 99% of the submissions will be white actors and actresses.

 Regarding what needs to be done, I think I answered that a little bit in my thoughts earlier.
 But, there is also something around our natural reflex that needs challenging.
-People often envision a white person as the lead in a book or script they are reading, and, you know, that’s what we need to all move beyond.
-After all, a character can surely be brought to life by any person, no matter of difference – we are all human beings at the end of the day, and we all have the same wants, needs and feelings.
+People often envision a white person as the lead in a book or script they are reading, and, you know, that’s what we need to all move beyond; after all, a character can surely be brought to life by any person, no matter our difference – we are all human beings at the end of the day, and we all have the same wants, needs and feelings.
+Hollywood thrives on what is successful, and I think both Black Panther and Get Out proved that diverse stories could be box office winners; hopefully, this only increases a desire for authentic stories while also building representation in lead roles no matter race, disability or sexual orientation.
+I think representation is as important as telling stories about different communities.

-Get Out (2018) ©Universal Pictures
+Get Out (2018) ©️Universal Pictures

 It would be easy to label Don’t Look Back as a ‘karma’ based horror, but grief, loss and a need for perceived justice thread through the narrative.
-If there is one broader social message you would like audiences to reflect on after watching Don’t Look Back, what would it be?

 READ MORE: ALL MY FRIENDS HATE ME: IN CONVERSATION WITH TOTALLY TOM